bat-literature/bat-literature.github.io/workshop.md

 (Tokens are a sequence of numbers and letters, e.g. ```ziAJAGw4t5sAaP9APRvBYjkX```) (Zotero Group URL e.g., https://www.zotero.org/groups/6217595)

-## Step II.3.1 A sorted list of metadata for most recent Bill of Materials
+## Part II.3.1 A sorted list of metadata for most recent Bill of Materials

 Create a sorted list metadata statement from the Zotero group for the *most recent* Bill of Materials, and list their content